-Being a Christian and a warrior are two ideas seldom connected in the modern world.
-However, if Christians embraced the discipline and ethic of a warrior, we would see an unparalleled resurgence of strength, leadership, sacrifice, courage, and love in our world.
-In a previous post I listed two characteristics of warriors that should be embraced by Christians: A Warrior is Humble; A Warrior is Accustomed to Great Sacrifice.
-In this post, I’ll identify a two more areas Christians can embrace the call to be a warrior.
+In a previous post I listed two characteristics of warriors that should be embraced by Christians: humility and sacrifice.
+In this post, I’ll identify two more areas Christians can embrace the call to be a warrior.

 A warrior serves a higher authority.